 In Majora's Mask, Link can put on three different masks that turn him into another creature (Deku Scrub, Goron, and Zora.)
 Pretty cool, right?
 Wrong.
 When Link puts these masks on, he is clearly in a great deal of pain during the transformations.

 The mask takes hold of Link's face, and while a purple aura swirls behind him and he screams in pain, you can literally hear his bones breaking as he molds into whatever form he will be taking.
 You can skip these cut-scenes after you've transformed once, but the first time they occur you are forced to watch the suffering in its entirety.
 Pain.
 Suffering.
 Death.
 This is what Majora's Mask is all about.

-Seriously, remind me how this is a kid's game again?
-The feature game-mechanic of Majora's Mask involves constantly rewinding time, before 72 hours passes and the creepiest moon you've ever seen in your life crashes down to Termina and kills everything in sight.
-He smiles menacingly at you as he looms above and watches your every move; a grim reminder that if you aren't quick enough, you and everyone around you will be destroyed.
+Seriously, remind me how this is a kids' game again?
+The featured game mechanic of Majora's Mask involves constantly rewinding time, before 72 hours pass and the creepiest moon you've ever seen in your life smashed down to Termina and wipes out everything in sight.
+He smiles menacingly at you as he looms above and watches your every move; a grim reminder that if you aren't quick enough, you and everyone around you will be wiped out.

 The game reminds you every 12 hours how much time you have left, even if you're in the middle of a dungeon.
 This adds a certain panic to your gameplay, as this timer is something not found in any other Zelda title.
 The terrifying moon is one of the many reasons why Majora's Mask is not only one of the most disturbing Zelda games ever made, but one of the most unique as well.